blefebvre/implementationdetails.dev/_posts/2019-01-31-dealing-with-monetary-values-react-native.markdown

 ## Conclusion

-If you're looking to deal with numbers in a JavaScript-based app and are concerned at all about their precision or size, I highly recommend big.js: [github.com/MikeMcl/big.js/](https://github.com/MikeMcl/big.js/)
+If you're looking to deal with monetary values in a JavaScript-based app and are concerned at all about their precision or size, I highly recommend big.js: [github.com/MikeMcl/big.js/](https://github.com/MikeMcl/big.js/)

 And if you're curious about why computers have such difficulty with decimal numbers, I highly recommend checking out the [Floating-Point Guide](https://floating-point-gui.de/).
 It gets right to the point and should help to clear up any confusion on this topic in general.